-160 2.1 Long-term correction without observations
+2.1 Long-term correction without observations

-An LES run, which can be either a set of consecutive days or a smartly chosen sample (scenarios 1 and 2 in the introduction), provides timeseries of power production of the entire wind farm (P), and, for instance, wind speed at a location in or close to the wind farm (M).
-These two variables are positive, random, and continuous, and have probability densities $f_L(P)$ and $q_L(M)$ , where the subscript L refers to the LES.
+An LES run, which can be either a set of consecutive days or a smartly chosen sample (scenarios 1 and 2 in the introduction), provides timeseries of power production of the entire wind farm(P), and, for instance, wind speed at a location in or close to the wind farm (M).
+These two variables have their probability densities ($f_L(P)$, $g_L(M)$), where the subscript L refers to the LES.

-Also, from an external atmospheric reanalysis dataset (in this case ERA5) the wind record during the simulation time can be taken, which has its own wind distribution $g{ERA}(M)$ .
-Furthermore, the joint probability densities between LES power and ERA5 wind $(h{L,ERA}(P,M))$ , and their conditional probability densities $(h{L+ERA}(P,M))$ can be calculated.
+Also, from an external atmospheric reanalysis dataset (in this case ERA5) the wind record during the simulation time can be taken, which has its own wind distribution $g{ERA}(M)$.
+Furthermore, the joint probability densities between LES power and ERA5 wind $(h{L,ERA}(P,M))$, and their conditional probability densities $(h{L+ERA}(P,M))$ can be calculated.
 The former can be interpreted as a 'two-dimensional probability density', and the latter describes the distribution of the first variable between brackets, given a value of the second.